This post may contain compensated links. Please read our disclaimer for additional information.

-(This post about visiting Malta was updated in 2019)
+(This complete guide to visiting Malta was updated in 2019)

 Are you considering visiting Malta, Gozo and Comino?